-His coastal bedroom just flows with our home better.
-When I stepped into Leo’s room before, sometimes the wallpaper would feel jarring.
-Our home style isn’t eclectic and I wanted to keep his room with the style we have everywhere else: a lot of wood, white and blues and grays.
-A slightly coastal kids’ bedroom seemed just right.
+Our home isn’t eclectic and I wanted to keep his room flowing with the style we have everywhere else.
+This means a lot of wood, whites, blues and grays.
+A nod to coastal colors seemed just right.

 All the blues and the grays with the wood… I love these colors.
-This room is my vibe.
-Slightly beachy, very relaxed.
+This room has such a calm, relaxing vibe.